 Application for a Major (Upper Division) Instructions

 You are invited to apply to a major in the College of Science and Engineering (CSE).
-In order to be eligible to apply, you must have completed or currently be enrolled in the required courses for your chosen major.
+To be eligible to apply this semester, you must have all required coursework successfully completed by the end of the semester, and you must have at least a 2.0 Technical Grade Point Average (GPA)*.
 If you are eligible, please apply immediately following these steps:

 Step 1: Log on

 Please click here: On-Line Advising Services Login to log in to the Admission to the Major database using your U of M Internet ID and password.

 Step 2: Verify course work